 Protest & Activism Collection

-This collection is an excellent source for researchers interested in the campus turmoil of the spring of 1968.
+The Protest and Activism Collection is an excellent source for researchers interested in the campus turmoil of the spring of 1968.
 Containing flyers, correspondence, news clippings, press releases, transcripts of electronic media reports, memoranda, legal documents, meeting minutes, and photographic prints and negatives, this collection provides access to the myriad of viewpoints on campus at that time.
 There is also extensive documentation of a number of student organizations, notably the Columbia chapter of Students for a Democratic Society (SDS), which was instrumental in organizing demonstrations and other strike activities.
 Although the main focus of this collection is on what transpired in 1968, materials also document events leading up to the April 1968 strike, the aftermath of those events, as well as subsequent student strikes in 1969, 1970, 1971 and 1972.

 The University Archives maintains copies of all of the Trustee Minutes from 1754 to the present.
 These are a particularly useful tool for tracing the history of a department, a specific school's development, or university governance.
 The Minutes of the University provide official information about numerous topics in the history of Columbia including university governance (e.g., changes to the University statutes), teaching appointments, awards of honorary degrees and certain prizes, endowments, donations of money and materials, real estate purchases, appointments to the Board of Trustees and its various committees, and construction projects.
 The minutes also often comment (both directly and indirectly) on major national events (e.g. Abraham Lincoln's assassination) and include resolutions of appreciation for significant individuals, usually associated with the Board.
 Minutes created since 2005-2006 are in electronic format only.

 Due to the nature of these records, Trustee Minutes are closed for 50 years after their creation.